weemo/iOS-SDK/README.md

 This is a sample application using WeemoDriver SDK for iOS.
 More information about WeemoDriver Mobile SDK on our Website [http://www.weemo.com/](http://www.weemo.com/)

 The use cases have been minimized in order to reduce the integration effort while creating a functional model for the POC that covers most of the use cases for audio and video during 1:1 calls.
-Basicaly implemented functions into this sample are:
+Basicaly implemented functions into this example are:

+- Initialization and Cloud authentification
 - Send or Receive a call by uid
-- Stop or start video
+- Stop or Start video
-- Mute or unMute audio
+- Mute or Unmute audio
 - iOS 6 Multi-tasking support

 To have a full functionalities list please refert to our SDK documentation: [http://docs.weemo.com/sdk/ios/](http://docs.weemo.com/sdk/ios/)